ntavelis/mercure-php/docs/Builders.md

 We can also use the builder classes to build the notification objects and the publisher with a fluent API.

-The below examples achieve the same result as in publishing public and private messages.
+The below examples achieve the same result.

 ### Public notification example using the fluent API